37 Easy Ways to Help Your Child be School-Ready

 6. Glue-I used glue sticks with my second child.
 Big mistake.
 When she went to kindergarten, she didn’t know how to use a glue bottle.
 She was actually behind in this area.
 Oops.
 I know better.

 7. Scissors-buy child-friendly scissors and some construction paper.
-Cut and glue the paper together and make a ladybug.
+Cut and glue the paper together to make an animal.
 Check Pinterest for craft ideas.

 8. Lacing, buttons, and zippers-find toys or dolls that have lacing, buttons, and zippers.
 These skills are important to help your child be school-ready.
 It builds muscle strength and coordination.